 TIFF can store the metadata that digital cameras and some image editing programs create to record date, time, exposure, color space, owner, copyright, and other information.
 It also accommodates multiple channels (e.g., “alpha” channels for indicating transparent parts of images and storing selections in image editors; infrared cleaning data from scanners; and the usual red, blue, and green).
 Photoshop’s implementation can store layers, making TIFF nearly interchangeable with its native PSD format.

 I use TIFF for storing full-resolution finished, non-sharpened “master” images.
 From them I make everything else: the smaller versions for this Web site, prints, and any other products purchasers might want to license.
 I believe these simple uncompressed TIFF files are very likely to remain supported in future software, which makes them suitable for archival storage of finished images.

-JPEG with low compression (“maximum” or “highest” quality) is a good choice for storing final versions of images that will not require further editing.
+JPEG with low compression (“maximum” or “highest” quality) can be an appropriate choice for storing final versions of images that you are absolutely certain will never require further editing.
 When viewed or printed, such files are effectively indistinguishable from much larger uncompressed or losslessly-compressed files.
-But the lossy compression means that repeatedly opening and re-writing a JPEG file degrades the image.
+But the lossy compression means that repeatedly opening and re-writing a JPEG file degrades the image as the compression process discards more and more of the original data.
 It’s rather like the way photocopies of photocopies get increasingly fuzzy.
 The lost data may also limit and complicate adjustments in an image editor, which can sometimes be a problem with digital camera JPEG files.